WulfgarW/homeassistant-pycupra/README.md

 To configure the integration, go to Configuration in the side panel of Home Assistant and then select Integrations.
 Click on the "ADD INTEGRATION" button in the bottom right corner and search/select pycupra.
 Follow the steps and enter the required information.
 Because of how the data is stored and handled in Home Assistant, there will be one integration per vehicle.
 Setup multiple vehicles by adding the integration multiple times.
-(Not tested yet!)
+To facilitate debugging in case of multiple vehicles in PyCupra, you can define a log prefix/identifier in the configuration.
+E.g. 1 for the first vehicle, 2 for the second,...
+If you have defined a log prefix for a vehicle, the log messages of the pycupra components connection, vehicle, dashboard and firebase will contain the log prefix.

 ### Data update concept of PyCupra
 The MyCupra/MySeat portal has a per day limitation for the API calls (about 1.500 request per day, including the calls from the MyCupra/MySeat app and other systems that read from the API).
 If you go above this limit, PyCupra will get not data updates from the API until the portal resets the limit counter at about 02:00 a.m.
 So the task is to find a good compromise between up-to-date data in HA and the number of API calls.